randymized/malifi/Readme.md

 ## Actions and action handlers

 When a request is received, it is sent to each site in the site stack until served.
-Within each site, metadata is obtained for the requested path within the site and then that metadata is indexed by '_actions'.
+Within each site, metadata is obtained for the requested path within the site and then that metadata is indexed by 'actions_'.
 That object is indexed by the requested HTTP method (HEAD is mapped to GET for this indexing operation), giving either the method object, an action handler function or an array of action handlers.

 A method object is in turn indexed by either the request's extension or some other value according to the following rules: